Ah, May…caught somewhere between Easter and the peak tourist season. Warmer and drier than April, but not as hot as the summer.

 - Multipurpose facilities, with both indoor and outdoor pools

 - Summer facilities with open-air pools.
-These include large recreational areas along the Alte Donau lake, such as the Gänsehäufel
+Look, particularly, for the large recreational areas along the Alte Donau lake, such as the Gänsehäufel

-A running event typically held in May is the Wings for Life World Run with a flagship event in Vienna om May 7th.
+A running event typically held this month is the Wings for Life World Run, with a flagship event in Vienna (2024 dates TBA).

 Buy some popcorn